 Going hiking in France and looking for the best hikes in France?
 France definitely isn’t a country that comes to mind when you think of hiking.
 It’s quite densely populated, so it stands to reason that many people would skip it when mapping out their next hiking trip.
-But, France has its own collection of beautiful natural scenery and rich historic hotspots, meaning that you can keep France on the list for your next trip.
+But, France has its own collection of beautiful natural scenery and rich historical hotspots, meaning that you can keep France on the list for your next trip.

-With all this said, we’ve set aside a list of the 15 best hikes in France, so you can experience more than just a patisserie – instead, immersing yourself in the best natural landscapes and preserved histories the country has to offer.
+With all this said, we’ve set aside a list of the 15 best hikes in France so that you can experience more than just a patisserie – instead, immersing yourself in the best natural landscapes and preserved histories the country has to offer.

 The Best Hikes in France